s-kyungyong/Kronos/EMS_mutant_remapping/README.md

 📥 Outputs
 • `MAPS-{x}`: folders containing each batch of alignments to be processed together

-Mutants were prepared for squencing in batches of about 8, and 3 batches were sequenced together, though some variations exist.

 ```
 #create folders and move bam files
 for i in {1..60}; do mkdir MAPS-${i}; done